prisma-labs/graphql-framework-experiment/docs/references/api.md

 ## `app`

-A singleton nexus-future app.
+A singleton `nexus` app.
 Use this to build up your GraphQL schema and configure your server.

 **Example**